 Any person believed to have information relevant to an investigation may also be contacted and requested to make an appointment to discuss the matter.

-Failure to comply with a request to make and keep an appointment relevant to an investigation may result in a disciplinary hold being placed on a respondent’s registration and records and/or the initiation of charges for student conduct system abuse.
+Failure to comply with a request to make and/or keep an appointment relevant to an investigation may result in a disciplinary hold being placed on a respondent’s registration and records and/or the initiation of charges for student conduct system abuse.

 Upon completion of an investigation, the investigator will decide upon an appropriate course of action, which may include, but is not limited to: